 A minimum of two reference letters are required; additional letters also may be provided at the discretion of the applicant.
 Official transcripts of course work taken at other institutions also are required.
 Most successful applicants to the NSB Program have a cumulative undergraduate grade point average (GPA) of 3.25 or better.
 Completion of a bachelor's degree is required for admission to graduate study.

 The Personal Statement is one of the most important and informative aspects of the application.
 This statement is read carefully by the Admissions Committee and by other faculty members who are interested in recruiting a student in any given year.
 In particular, the review committee needs to know about the life-sciences background of each applicant, why s/he wishes to pursue graduate study in neuroscience and behavior, and why the NSB Program has been selected by the applicant.
 Applicants should familiarize themselves with the current research interests of NSB faculty (provided on this website).
 If appropriate, the applicant should indicate which areas of research and faculty laboratories are of greatest interest.
 If one has not yet decided on a specific area of research interest, this should also be made clear in the Personal Statement.
-In the latter case, the student may wish to take advantage of the option of rotating between two different laboratories during his/her first year of study.
+FIrst-year students have the option of rotating between two or more different laboratories.
 Any relevant information about prior research experience should be provided, as this is a significant factor in the selection of applicants for the on-campus interview process, which is the next stage in the review process.

 Applicants whose credentials and preparation for graduate study are competitive will be contacted directly by the Admissions Committee to obtain more information.
 Promising candidates will be invited to visit the campus for our annual "recruiting weekend".
 This event provides an important opportunity for applicants, NSB faculty, and current graduate students to interact, and it is an essential part of the final applicant review process.
 Shortly after visiting the campus, applicants are notified about their status in the applicant pool.